 Obstacle 4: Difficulty Interpreting Data Complexity

-Analyzing complex datasets can be daunting, particularly for less experienced personnel.
-This is because of the sheer amount of data available, making it challenging to find patterns or make sense of them.
-To overcome this challenge, organizations should invest in training and data visualization tools that enable personnel to interpret complex datasets quickly and accurately.
-Organizations can also develop data-driven decision-making workshops or seminars that help employees better understand the importance of leveraging data for informed decisions.
+Analyzing complex data sets can be daunting, especially for less experienced personnel.
+That’s because of the sheer volume of data available, which makes it difficult to see patterns or make sense of it.
+To overcome this challenge, companies should invest in training and data visualization tools that enable staff to quickly and accurately interpret complex data sets.
+Companies can also host workshops or seminars on data-driven decision making that help employees understand the importance of using data to make informed decisions.

 Here are some common fixes that help you interpret data complexity: